 It was a glorious city with over 2000 inhabitants, shops houses, an amphitheatre an arena for which hoards of gladiators would compete for their lives in front of crowds of cheering onlookers.

 A vast city that sat proudly in the south of Italy, looking out to the Mediterranian from the South and nestled, underneath the shadow of the enormous Mt Vesuvius to the North.

 In 79 AD, there was no such word as volcano.
 The name was created afterwards.
-Derived from the word Vulcan – the Roman God of flame and metal forgery meaning that the people of Pompeii were completely ignorant to the fact that their city sat beneath a gigantic time bomb that towered above them.
+Derived from the word Vulcan – the Roman God of flame and metal forgery.
+This meant that the people of Pompeii were completely ignorant to the fact that their city sat beneath a gigantic time bomb that towered above them.
 A rumbling, churning volcano, waiting to explode.

 And on August 24 in 79 AD, that’s just what the nameless shape did.